aurora-scheduler/scheduler/docs/operations/installation.md

 - [Installing Mesos](#installing-mesos)
 - [Troubleshooting](#troubleshooting)

-If our binay packages don't suite you, our package build toolchain makes it easy to build your own packages.
-See the [instructions](https://github.com/apache/aurora-packaging) to learn how.
+If our binay packages don't suit you, our package build toolchain makes it easy to build your own packages.
+See the [instructions](https://github.com/aurora-scheduler/packaging) to learn how.

 ## Machine profiles